Paul Émile de Puydt

-Paul Émile de Puydt (6 March 1810 – 20 May 1891), a writer whose contributions included work in botany and economics.
+Paul Émile de Puydt (6 March 1810 – 20 May 1891) was a Belgian writer whose contributions included work in botany and economics.

 As a botanist, Paul Émile de Puydt notably wrote on orchids.
 The standard botanical author abbreviation De Puydt is applied to species he described.

 As a political economist, he is known as inventor of the concept of people having the freedom to choose which government to join, and governments having to compete for citizens.
 He has given the name panarchy to this concept.
 His paper "Panarchie" was first published in French in the Revue Trimestrielle, in Brussels, July 1860.
 Panarchie and its author Paul Emile de Puydt was only recently rediscovered.

 The notion of competitive government, but then limited to defence, can also be found in the writings of the Belgian economist Gustave de Molinari from 1849, eleven years before de Puydt.

 David Hart of the Department of History of Stanford University suggests that Paul-Émile de Puydt might have been influenced by the works of his fellow countryman Gustave de Molinari.